 Get Comprehensive Building Design and Analysis Information

-With your entire team working in one common environment, you can better coordinate building design and execution.
-Specifically, integrated information models and analysis allow for better engineering, design and asset performance predictions.
-This is particularly true if you integrate your BIM with your existing tools like your engineering document management (EDM) system.
+You can better coordinate design and execution with your team working in one shared environment.
+Specifically, integrated information models and analysis allow for better engineering, design, and asset performance predictions.
+This is particularly true if you integrate your BIM with existing tools like an engineering document management system (EDMS).

 Manage Deliverables from One Centralized Location

-With BIM’s design model views, hyperlinks and drawings, you can ensure that drawing are up-to-date, that they accurately represent your design, and that the right people have all the engineering calculations, equipment documentation, and support they need to build and operate.
+With BIM's design modeling views, hyperlinks and drawings, you can ensure that drawings are up-to-date, accurately represent your design and that the right people have all the engineering calculations, equipment documentation, and support they need to build and operate.

 BIM: Tangible Big-Picture Benefits